jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Ruling philosophies are very powerful.
 They can make strong believers of people who sometimes have a hard time applying their philosophy to the real-world.
 One example is Lysenkoism.
 This was a pseudo-science in the Soviet Union that assumed our genes inherit learned traits.
 So for example, if you lived in a hot climate, your genes would morph to sweat more.

 Darwin said the opposite.
-That our genes are set in stone and it's the fittest who survive.
+He said said our genes are set in stone and it's the fittest who survive.
 Soviets didn't want to believe that because it sounded like elitism; which their communist ideology said was unnatural.
-The result was genetic research didn't exist, Soviet agriculture didn't get better seeds, and thousands of Soviet biologists were sent to labour camps because they asked too many questions.
+The result was Soviet genetic research didn't exist, Soviet agriculture didn't get better seeds, and thousands of Soviet biologists were sent to labour camps because they asked too many questions.

 The further we go into the Internet Age, the more out-of-date Progressive and Conservative ideologies get.
 And these ideologues don't know—or care—about the "life cycles of civilization", so they fight to keep their ideologies alive past their life expectancy.

-These fights get very serious, like it set Europe aflame in the Thirty Years Way.
+These fights get very serious, like it the one that set Europe aflame in the Thirty Years War.
 Now we have extreme Progressives and Conservatives rallying around trigger words, taxpayer marches, free speech restrictions, woke culture, toxic campuses and boardrooms, revisionist histories.
 These misguided people will keep raising tensions, until we click a new philosophy for our new age.
 Watch out.

 <div style='position:relative; padding-bottom:calc(57.50% + 44px)'><iframe src='https://gfycat.com/ifr/AgileFeminineAlpineroadguidetigerbeetle' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p> <a href="https://gfycat.com/agilefemininealpineroadguidetigerbeetle">via Gfycat</a></p>